Shell, Chevron and Petrobras weigh Guyana oil auction bids -sources

 Guyana estimates it has up to 25 billion barrels of oil and gas in place off its coast.
 A consortium that includes Exxon Mobil XOM.N, Hess HES.N and CNOOC 0883.HK operates the country's most important area, the 6.6-million-acre (26,800 sq km) Stabroek block, with more than 30 discoveries to date.

-Exxon, QatarEnergy, Shell PLC SHEL.L, Chevron Corp CVX.N and Petrobras PETR4.SA are among the oil giants that have paid $20,000 to have a copy of the geologic information available on the 11 shallow water and three deep-water blocks, the sources said.
+Exxon, QatarEnergy, Shell PLC SHEL.L, Chevron Corp CVX.N and Petrobras PETR4.SA are among the oil giants that have paid $20,000 for the geologic information available on the 11 shallow water and three deep-water blocks, the people familiar with the matter said.

+Chevron's main interest is to gain access to Guyana's geological data, three of the people said, noting the company has blocks in neighboring Suriname and Venezuela.

 Exxon and QatarEnergy have said they are waiting for the full contract terms to consider a bid.
-Chevron, Shell, Petrobras did not respond to requests for comment.
+Shell said it is evaluating the offshore lease sale to determine a possible participation.
+Chevron and Petrobras did not respond to requests for comment.

 Guyana also has begun direct negotiations on the 14 blocks and other areas with governments that have state-controlled oil companies.
 Guyana also may reclaim up to 20% of Exxon's biggest block and reoffer it in the future.